Two Injured in Wrong-Way Accident on I-17 in Phoenix

 Wrong-way accidents have the highest fatality rate compared to any other type of highway accident.
 Motorists are asked to call 911 immediately after seeing a driver traveling the wrong way.

-If you or someone you love has been hurt in a wrong way crash, contact the experienced auto accident attorneys at Phillips Law Group.
-We offer free legal consultations and can help you and your family determine your legal options.
+If you or someone you love has been hurt in a wrong way crash, contact the experiencedauto accident attorneysat Phillips Law Group.
+Our injury attorneys in Phoenix, Arizona offer free legal consultations and can help you and your family determine your legal options.